John Carter Brown Library: The Archive of Early American Images

 The Archive of Early American Images is drawn from the holdings of the John Carter Brown Library.
 The AEAI assists scholars in their quest for contemporary images to illustrate their research findings and to facilitate the study of historical images in their own right and in proper context.
 It is a unique resource for picture researchers, documentary filmmakers, and others looking for material for commercial use.
 Many of these American images come from books printed in the early modern period that have never been reproduced before.

 As of August 2014, the database—which also includes a Map Collection, Political Cartoon Collection, and John Russell Bartlett Boundary Commission Collection—had about 11,270 images and is still growing.
 Images in this database are accompanied by extensive bibliographical and descriptive information and come from books in most European, and some Indigenous, languages from before c.
 1825.

 Librarians

 Karin Wulf is the current Beatrice and Julio Mario Santo Domingo Director and Librarian of the library.
-Neil Safier was the Director and Librarian of the John Carter Brown Library from 2013 until January 2021.
+Neil Safier was the Director and Librarian of the John Carter Brown Library from 2013 until 2021.
 Safier was preceded by: Edward L. Widmer (2006–2012); Norman Fiering (1983–2006); Thomas R. Adams (1958–1982); Lawrence C. Wroth (1924–1957); Worthington C. Ford (1917–1922); Champlin Burrage (1916); George Parker Winship (1895–1915).